-On February 23, 2023, the Canadian government sanctioned numerous additional Russian entities and individuals, including certain ultimate shareholders of Nordgold.
+On February 23, 2023, the Canadian government sanctioned numerous Russian entities and individuals, including certain ultimate shareholders of Nordgold, Orea's joint-venture partner.

 Impairment

 As a result of the sanctions on Nordgold and its controlling shareholder, and related uncertainties, the Company impaired the value of its investment in CMMO to \$nil during the year ended September 30, 2022.